Champion: Vijay Singh, Fiji

 Par: 36-36--72 (7,514 yards)

-Saddled with a balky putter and not as crisp as he had been during the first three rounds, Singh capitalized on a late collapse by Justin Leonard to get into a three-way playoff at Whistling Straits, then made the only birdie over the three extra holes to win the final major of the year.
+All but counted out of the PGA Championship with a putter that failed him, Singh took advantage of a late collapse by Justin Leonard to get into a three-way playoff Sunday at Whistling Straits, then made the only birdie over the three extra holes to win the final major of the year.

 Despite closing with a 4-over 76 -- the highest winning score ever by a PGA champion -- and taking 34 putts in regulation, Singh nearly drove the green on the first of three playoff holes and made a 6-foot putt.